ramblemuse/Conference-Tweet-Tools/README.md

   * **htmlWrapper.py** --- Transforms writing HTML into working with Python objects.
 Used by writeHTML.py

-  * **tweet_sheet.css** --- CSS file for displaying HTML output from writeHTML.py
+  * **tweet_sheet.css** --- This is the CSS stylesheet for displaying the HTML output from writeHTML.py

-  * **imageHandler.js** --- Replaces temporary images used to speed page-loading with the real images from Twitter.
-Also adds a pop-up image that appears when the thumbnail image is hovered over, scaling it appropriately. for the viewport.
+  * **imageHandler.js** --- This contains the Javascript routines for displaying the HTML output from writeHTML.py.
+The routines temporary images used to speed page-loading with the real images from Twitter. they also add a pop-up image to the DOM that appears when the thumbnail image is hovered over, scaling it appropriately. for the viewport.

 ## Resources